-Bundle this policy with commercial property insurance in a business owner’s policy for savings.
-Adding umbrella liability insurance can boost your coverage on general liability insurance and other liability policies.
+Bundle this policy with commercial property insurance in a business owner’s policy (BOP) for savings.
+Adding commercial umbrella insurance can boost your coverage on general liability insurance and other liability policies.

 Commercial auto insurance protects vehicles owned by your general contracting company.
 It covers property damage and medical bills in an accident, along with vehicle theft, weather damage, and vandalism.

 If you own a construction or home improvement business in Texas that has employees, your business is required to carry workers’ compensation insurance if it does work for public employers.
 Workers’ compensation can help pay for medical bills and lost wages when an employee is injured on the job.